By-Laws of the Faculty of the College of Liberal Arts

 - Each panel shall have at least two members at the rank of Professor.

 - Neither panel shall have more than one member from a single department.

 - The entire Advisory Committee on Promotion and Tenure shall be constituted in such a way as to ensure representation by both sexes.
 No panel shall consist entirely of members of one sex.

-If the process fails to generate appropriate representation, the Executive Committee will be charged with designating the appropriate member from among the next highest vote getters.
+If the process fails to generate appropriate representation, the Associate Dean in tandem with the Executive Committee will be charged with designating the appropriate member from among the next highest vote getters.
 Election results, including the total number of valid ballots cast and a list of all numbers of votes and names of all faculty who received as many or more votes as the lowest vote-getter designated to the Committee shall be made public.
 Disqualifiers shall be stated where application of conditions specified above may prevent top vote-getters from being designated.

 Each member shall serve for two years; five new members shall be designated each academic year.
 Members shall not serve consecutive terms.
 The process of forming the committee shall be completed each year by November 1.

 Article XI.
 Duties of Committees

 The Executive Committee shall assist the Dean in the administration of the affairs of the College.
 It shall have no legislative authority.
 Requests for the waiving of or the substitution for, College requirements will be acted upon by this committee.
 A copy of the minutes of the Executive Committee will be sent to each member of the faculty.